-2.2 Numerical model
+b.
+Numerical model

-The simulations presented here are performed with the Met Office Unified Model (UM), version 8.4, which employs a non-hydrostatic, deep-atmosphere dynamical core with a semi-Lagrangian time stepping scheme (Davies et al., 2005).
-Six limited-area simulations are performed with resolutions ranging from 12 km gridspacing with 38 levels to 100 m gridspacing with 140 levels, as described in Table 1.
-The 12 km model takes its initial and boundary conditions from a global simulation with 40 km gridspacing, and each subsequent resolution is one-way nested from the previous.
-The model domains are shown in Figure 2.
+The simulations presented here are performed with the Met Office Unified Model (UM), version 8.4, which employs a nonhydrostatic, deep-atmosphere dynamical core with a semi-Lagrangian time-stepping scheme (Davies et al. 2005).
+Six limited-area simulations are performed with resolutions ranging from 12-km grid spacing with 38 levels to 100-m grid spacing with 140 levels, as described in Table 1.
+The 12-km model takes its initial and boundary conditions from a global simulation with 40-km grid spacing, and each subsequent resolution is one-way nested from the previous.
+The model domains are shown in Fig. 2.
 The presence of extreme strong winds and the fast propagation speed of the front itself provide a substantial computational challenge.
-To allow time for the spin-up of small scale features as the front enters each sub-domain, the domains are made as large as practically possible.
-In addition, the nesting of each sub model, which is achieved by passing boundary conditions from each parent model to each sub model at a predetermined updating frequency (see Table 1) is made as frequent as practically possible.
+To allow time for the spinup of small-scale features as the front enters each subdomain, the domains are made as large as practically possible.
+In addition, the nesting of each submodel, which is achieved by passing boundary conditions from each parent model to each submodel at a predetermined updating frequency (see Table 1), is made as frequent as practically possible.

-The global and 12 km limited-area models employ the following parametrization schemes: the radiation scheme of Edwards and Slingo (1996), the surfacelayer scheme of Best et al. (2011), the mixed-phase cloud microphysics scheme of Wilson and Ballard (1999), the non-local boundary-layer scheme of Lock et al. (2000) and a convection scheme based on Gregory and Rowntree (1990).
-At resolutions of 2.2 km and below the convection scheme is switched off and an additional local subgrid turbulent-mixing scheme is used (Halliwell, 2007).
-Subgrid turbulent mixing is an essential component of NWP models with grid spacings of 0.1-1.5 km, since at these resolutions the boundary-layer inertial subrange is at best only partially resolved.
-The simulations presented here use a Smagorinsky-Lilly-type scheme which acts either just in the horizontal with vertical mixing provided by the non-local boundary layer scheme (2.2 km and 1.5 km simulations), or one which acts in all three spatial dimensions with the boundary layer scheme switched off (500 m, 200 m and 100 m simulations).
-In all cases the subgrid mixing length is set to 0.2 times the horizontal gridspacing.
-These configurations of the Met Office Unified Model have been developed during a number of previous studies, including Vosper et al. (2013), Hanley et al. (2015) and Stein et al. (2015).
+The global and 12-km limited-area models employ the following parameterization schemes: the radiation scheme of Edwards and Slingo (1996), the surface-layer scheme of Best et al. (2011), the mixed-phase cloud microphysics scheme of Wilson and Ballard (1999), the nonlocal boundary layer scheme of Lock et al. (2000), and a convection scheme based on Gregory and Rowntree (1990).
+At resolutions of 2.2 km and below where the convection scheme is switched off, an additional local subgrid turbulent-mixing scheme is used (Halliwell 2007).
+Subgrid turbulent mixing is an essential component of NWP models with grid spacings of 0.1-1.5 km, since at these resolutions the boundary layer inertial subrange is at best only partially resolved.
+The simulations presented here use a Smagorinsky-Lillytype scheme that acts either just in the horizontal with vertical mixing provided by the nonlocal boundary layer scheme (2.2- and 1.5-km simulations) or in all three spatial dimensions with the boundary layer scheme switched off (500-, 200-, and 100-m simulations).
+In all cases the subgrid mixing length is set to 0.2 times the horizontal grid spacing.
+These configurations of the Met Office Unified Model were developed during a number of previous studies, including Vosper et al. (2013), Hanley et al. (2015), and Stein et al. (2015).

-2.3 Methodology for model-observations comparison
+c.
+Methodology for model-observations comparison

-In order to perform circuit integrals in the front-relative frame of reference, the following change of coordinates is performed to the flight track.
-First, a reference time $t{\rm ref}$ is chosen for which model output is available (for instance, $t{\rm ref}=1500$ UTC).
-Then, each location along the flight track $\mathbf{x}{\rm obs}(t)$ is shifted to its position relative to the front at time $t{\rm ref}$ according to where $\mathbf{x}{rel}(t; t{ref})$ is the position of the shifted flight track corresponding to the observation made at time t and \mathbf{V}{f} is the velocity of the front.
-Finally, the aircraft observations are compared to model output at time t{ref} interpolated to the shifted flight track position $\mathbf{x}{rel}(t; t{ref})$.
-Since the circuit BCDEF took just over an hour to complete, all quantities presented in the following have been evaluated twice, using model output at $t{ref} = 1500$ UTC and $t{ref} = 1600$ UTC, and found to be similar.
+To perform circuit integrals in the front-relative frame of reference, the following change of coordinates is performed to the flight track.
+First, a reference time $t{ref}$ is chosen for which model output is available (for instance, $t{ref} = 1500$ UTC).
+Then, each location along the flight track $\mathbf{x}{obs}(t)$ is shifted to its position relative to the front at $t{ref}$ according to where $\mathbf{x}{rel}(t; t{ref})$ is the position of the shifted flight track corresponding to the observation made at t and $\mathbf{V}f$ is the velocity of the front.
+Finally, the aircraft observations are compared to model output at $t{ref}$ interpolated to $\mathbf{x}{rel}(t; t{ref})$ .
+Since the circuit BCDEF took just over an hour to complete, all quantities presented in the following have been evaluated twice, using model output at $t{ref} = 1500$ UTC and $t{ref} = 1600$ UTC, and were found to be similar.